What is blue light?

 - Improve focus by reducing blue light exposure that causes overstimulation and hyperactivity

-If you would like more information on how to purchase your own Dr. Lite, blue-light safe lamp, check out the offer on the homepage.
+If you would like more information on how to purchase your own Dr. Lite, blue-light safe lamp, check out Dr. Huggett’s offer under SHOP.